 Children are always supervised when accessing the internet.
 A copy of the rules for responsible internet use that we operate are attached.
 Please spend time with your child discussing these rules and sign and return to school.

 We believe that every child should be able to achieve their full potential, and our policy covers all aspects of school life.
-The policy is available from school.
+A paper copy of these policies is available from school.

 Each parent/guardian is asked to fill in our Emergency Contact form which we use if a child is taken ill or involved in an accident at school.
 This information is also held on the school computer.
 Please advise us of any change of circumstances to keep our records up to date.